TimS-ml/DataMining/README.md

 # DataMining Data

-I'm TA of `data mining for business` course in Fordham University winter 2020

 This repo helps me quickly load data in google colab

 Check `six.moves` if you are using python2